makersacademy/takeaway-challenge/README.md

 2.5.0 :003 >menu.print_menu
  => ["fish --- £8\n", "pasta --- £6\n", "pizza --- £5\n"]
 ```
-user_input allows interaction with stdin for choice, volume and loops if not all.
-NB while the methods adding this to the order are tested, the user input itself isn't currently.s
+**user_input** allows interaction with stdin for choice, volume and loops if not all.
+_NB while the methods adding this to the order are tested, the user input itself isn't currently._
 ```
 2.5.0 :006 > menu.user_input
 Please select your option